ankrutik/notes/aws/solutions_arch_cert/notes.md

 *bucket view* > Management > Lifecycle

-rule name: name of the rule
+**rule name**: name of the rule

-rule scope: filter the objects that this rule applies to or all objects
+**rule scope**: filter the objects that this rule applies to or all objects

-lifecycle rule actions: what to do to what version of object at what interval; transition between states, delete, etc.
+**lifecycle rule actions**: what to do, to what version of object, at what interval; transition between states, delete, etc.

 Timeline summary is displayed as describing what happens to applicable objects as time passes.

 - Automates moving your objects between different storage classes.
-- can be used in conjuction ith versioning.
+- can be used in conjuction with versioning.
 - can be applied to current and previous versions.

 ## Object lock and Glacier Vault Lock